anaghsinghcodingo/anaghsinghcodingo/README.md

 ---

 ## About
 I'm a full‑stack developer and Co‑Founder of Quantara Nexus.
-I build polished web experiences and developer-friendly tooling — clean, performant, and maintainable.
+I build nice websites.
+You can check my work below.
 I'm currently open for work and available for collaborations, contracts, and technical leadership roles.

-- 🔭 I build web platforms, component systems, and developer tooling
+- 🔭 I build websites.
 - ⚡ Favorite stacks: React, TypeScript, Python
-- 🌱 Always learning better DX, testing strategies, and production-grade infra
+- 🌱 Always learning new things

 ---